irinagall/magento-testing-automation/README.md

-# Magento software testing board
+# Magento software testing board project

 A simple project testing the magento software testing board website using cucumber and java.